vibalcam/SuperTuxKart-hockey/README.md

-# Final Project: SuperTuxKart
+# Deep SuperTuxKart AI

-Deep Learning AI, based in Fully Convolutional Neural Networks, to play autonomously the SuperTuxKart hockey game
+Deep Learning AI, based on Fully Convolutional Neural Networks, to play autonomously the SuperTuxKart hockey game

 It uses a "aim-point" controller as agent.
 The controller first uses a Fully Convolutional Neural Network to predict the location of the puck given the image.
 It the uses this information and some heuristics to decide what actions to take.